danielchatfield/latex-stuff/readme.md

 ## Installation

 Different depending on distribution.
 You can just put the `.cls` file next to your source file for simplicity.
+You will need `Pygments` installed for syntax highlighting and the document compiled with `--shell-escape`.

 ## Supervision Document Class